-All transfer documents must be scanned and stored electronically in the CSTS and all transfer investigation activities must occur through the CSTS transfer module.
-All cases must be formally transferred to the agency providing the supervision for the highest-level offense when a client is eligible for transfer.
+All transfer documents must be scanned and stored electronically in the court services tracking system (CSTS) and all transfer investigation activities must occur through the CSTS transfer module.
+All cases must be formally transferred to the agency providing the supervision for the highest-level offense when an clientoffender is eligible for transfer.
 To the extent possible, the sending county must verify the existence and legitimacy of the proposed residence prior to submitting a TIR.